 Remember how I knocked old school wood paneling?
 There are ways to do it right.
 The dark cyan subway tile on this fireplace gives the classic wood paneling a bright touch with the shine.
 Most people imagine the stark white when they think of subway tiles, but using different colors can change the effect you are going for.

-Fireplace Tile Ideas With Texture Adds Visual Appeal
+Fireplace Tiles With Texture Adds Visual Appeal

-Using a tile with texture gives a two-dimensional look to your fireplace to make it a statement piece.
+Using a glass tile with texture gives a two-dimensional look to your fireplace to make it a statement piece.
 The dark olive color with the gloss accents the wood in the room perfectly.
 With all of the windows surrounding the fireplace, the gloss of the tile is highlighted, making a strong impression.

-The dark bronze tile in this design has a slight texture giving just the right amount of pizazz.
+The dark bronze tile in this design inspiration has a slight texture giving just the right amount of pizazz.

 Zig Zags Are A Show Stopper